 But for the further leave to remain application (FLR-M), you only need to provide cohabitation evidence for the period since your last visa was granted.
 Evidence that you have lived together is required in the form of shared utility bills, and other official correspondence from third parties.
 You can find more detailed information about what kind of cohabitation evidence is expected in this article: UK Family visas - How to prove a genuine relationship.

-If you are switching from an initial fiancé / fiancée visa to FLR-M, then you would not really be expected to provide much, if any cohabitation evidence.
+If you are switching from an initial fiancé / fiancée visa to FLR-M, then you are not expected to provide any cohabitation evidence since the grant of the fiancé /fiancée visa.
 Because the foreign partner will have been in the UK a relatively short time, and they often face difficulty opening accounts in their name whilst on fiancé /fiancée visas as they are regarded only as temporary residents.

-But if you can provide cohabitation evidence from your period as a fiancé / fiancée, then you should do so, as it will strengthen the application.
+But if you can provide cohabitation evidence from your period as a fiancé / fiancée, then you can do so, as it will strengthen the application.